jimbateson/jamesbateson.co.uk/src/articles/finding-my-thing.md

 layout: layouts/post.njk
 title: Finding my thing
 metaTitle: Finding my thing
-metaDesc: Asking myself honestly where or if I fit into the web industry
+metaDesc: Asking myself honestly where or if I fit into front-end development
 socialImage: /images/social-share-default.jpg
 date: 2021-05-28T18:07:08.551Z
 tags:
   - General
 ---
-Do I have a place in the web industry?
+Do I have a place in the front-end development?
 That's a question that I've been asking myself a lot over the last few months.
 Am I good enough?
 Do I have the required skills?
 Are the things that excite me valuable in today's JS heavy stack.

 ## JavaScript
 This has always been the major doubt that's planted doubts in my mind throughout my development career.
 It's such a huge part of building for the web (and beyond) these days, and the tools and results it can produce are FANTASTIC.